testing-library/eslint-plugin-testing-library/docs/rules/await-fire-event.md

-# Enforce async fire event methods to be awaited (await-fire-event)
+# Enforce promises from fire event methods to be handled (await-fire-event)

 Ensure that promises returned by `fireEvent` methods are awaited properly.